jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-sS6PAehgDxXFhL9p0MOSe-20240919-062431.PNG" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-sS6PAehgDxXFhL9p0MOSe-20240919-062431.PNG" size="70" width="1240" height="2500" position="center" caption="JavaScript function returning a string" alt="JavaScript function returning a string"}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-sS6PAehgDxXFhL9p0MOSe-20240919-062431.PNG" size="70" position="center" caption="JavaScript function returning a string" alt="JavaScript function returning a string"}
 :::

 :::VerticalSplitItem
 In this example, a JavaScript function called helloWorld is created to return a string showing *Hello World*  in a [text-field](./../Components/form/text-field.md).
 In the `value` property an expression calling the function is used.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-string.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-string.jigx).